gernhan/english-learning/speaking/kLish/kLish.md

 deserve a fair promotion
 ```

-- With each topics, there are always phrases related, so all we need to do is to form sentences around them
+- With each topic, there are always phrases related, so all we need to do is to form sentences around them

 * Source of reference: IELTS Speaking: Mat Clark